 - CGUs, when they include goodwill, are subject to an impairment test once a year; Valerio Therapeutics performs this test at the closing date; - R&D assets relating to products under development or not yet marketed (and therefore not amortized) are subject to an annual impairment test.
-Valerio Therapeutics performs this test at the closing date; - R&D assets relating to marketed products (and therefore amortized) are tested for impairment when new circumstances indicate that these assets may be impaired.
+Valerio Therapeutics performs this test at - R&D assets relating to marketed products (and therefore amortized) are tested for impairment when new circumstances indicate that these assets may be impaired.
 This would be the case for indicators that suggest a slower than expected commercialization. - In the event of impairment of the above intangible assets, a provision for depreciation is recorded.

-The Group considers that it comprises a single cash-generating unit (CGU), insofar as the projects it develops belong to the same product family, have overlapping business models and are therefore interdependent.
-In particular, this single CGU includes goodwill and R&D assets acquired in connection with the acquisition of DNA Therapeutics (AsiDNA $^{\text{\tiny M}}$) at year-end.
+The Group considers itself to be composed of a single cash-generating unit (CGU), as the projects it develops belong to the same product family, have interlinked business models, and are therefore interdependent.
+This single CGU includes, in particular, at the end of the financial year, goodwill and R&D assets acquired as part of the acquisition of DNA Therapeutics (AsiDNATM) and goodwill as part of the acquisition of Emglev Therapeutics.

-These impairment tests consist of comparing their recoverable amount (the higher of fair value net of disposal costs and value in use) with their tested basis.
-The value in use is determined on the basis of a financing plan prepared by management and representing its best estimate.
-An impairment loss is recognized when the recoverable amount is less than their tested basis.
-In addition, sensitivity tests on the key parameters of the financial model used to determine the value in use allow for the identification of potential impairment risks.
+These impairment tests consist of comparing their recoverable amount (the higher of fair value net of disposal costs and value in use) to their tested basis.
+Value in use is determined based on a financing plan developed by management and representing its best estimate.
+An impairment loss is recognized when the recoverable amount is lower than their tested basis.
+Furthermore, sensitivity tests on the key parameters of the financial model used to determine value in use help to identify potential impairment risks.